steam3d/MagicPods.app/static/wiki/docs/fun-audio.md

 ### Add an app to list notification apps

-By default windows doesn't provides or update information about apps that can send notification.
+By default, windows doesn't provides or update information about apps that can send notification.
 To choose app from which to notifications and VoiceOver them you use 2 ways.

 #### First way
 1. `Open MagicPods` and go to `Experimental page`